Rlag1998/QML_Generalization/README.md

 By running the above files, it can be seen in the resulting figures that:
 - Quantum Metric Learning cannot generalize well for test data when using a dataset with too many initial features.
 - Quantum Metric Learning results in good classification for datasets with a much greater number of samples than the intial number of parameters.
-- PCA can help improve classification performance when applied to the initial input features.
+- PCA can help improve classification performance when applied to the initial input features of a dataset.